Michelin House: Later history

-In the late 1990s, Reed/Octopus Publishing moved out.
-In 1999, Monitor Group, an international business consulting firm, moved into the office space.
+In the late 1990s, Reed/Octopus Publishing left Michelin House.
+In 1999, Monitor Group, an international strategy consulting firm, moved into the office space.

-20 January 2011 marked the 100th anniversary of the building's opening.
-The event was celebrated by the building's then occupants, Bibendum Restaurant and The Conran Shop, and the former owner, Michelin.

-As part of the centennial, Michelin has renewed its efforts to find the original stained glass windows.
-A stained glass amnesty website and hotline have been set up for this purpose.
+On 20 January 2011, Michelin House celebrated the centenary of its opening.
+The event was marked by the building's then occupants, Bibendum Restaurant and The Conran Shop, together with Michelin.
+As part of the centenary celebrations, Michelin renewed efforts to locate the original stained-glass windows and established a public appeal website and telephone hotline.